Carlo000ml/Deep-Learning-Image-Classification/README.md

 - **For ConvNext fine-tuning**: Run `convnext_finetuning.ipynb`.
 - **To explore ensemble learning techniques**: Run `weighted_ensemble.ipynb`.

-Open each notebook in Jupyter and execute the cells sequentially to see the code and output.

 ## Results
 The final model achieved significant improvements in classification accuracy through the use of transfer learning and data augmentation techniques.
 The ensemble approach further boosted performance by combining multiple models' predictions.
 The detailed results and analysis are provided in the [`report.pdf`](./report.pdf).